arwa-alaa/Monthly-expenses-program/README.md

 # Monthly-expenses-program
-this is program allows the user to manage his monthly expenses
+This is program allows the user to manage his monthly expenses